Data Availability

 This solves the data availability problem, assuming that transaction data is available long enough for any honest indexer to reconstruct the full state.

-This is a rather weak assumption and our plan is to provide between 7 and 28 days of guaranteed DA, like Ethereum blobs.
+Our plan is to provide between 7 and 28 days of guaranteed DA, like Ethereum blobs.

 Data retrievability